magepages/mpdocs/docs/custom-form/index.md

 - Admin can **Load Template** and **Preview** immediately
 - A form can have multiple pages, each page can have multiple groups, each group can contain multiple fields
 - Admin can **Add New** or **Duplicate** any field/ group/ page
-- We offer more than 10 types of fields: **Text, Text Area, Dropdown, Checkbox, Radio, Date Time, Grid, Upload File, Agreement, Rating Star, Google Map**
+- We offer more than 12 types of fields: **Text, Text Area, Dropdown, Checkbox, Radio, Date Time, Grid, Upload File, Policy Checkbox, Star Rating , Google Map, HTML**

 See the instruction video here: